-Society has many expressions relating to the power of visualizing things, like the fact “a picture is worth 1,000 words.”
+Society has many expressions relating to the power of visualizing things, like “a picture is worth 1,000 words.”
 Another example is this Henry David Thoreau quote: “The question is not what you look at, but what you see.”

 It makes sense that enterprises increasingly regard data visualization as critical to their business, as it is the graphic expression of analytics insights.